rakijah/CSGSI/README.md

 3. Extract Newtonsoft.Json.dll from `Bin\Net45\Newtonsoft.Json.dll`
 4. Add a reference to both CSGSI.dll and Newtonsoft.Json.dll in your project

+**Hint:** The NuGet package will always be up to date with the latest commit, but I will only publish a new binary release every major update.

 ## Usage
 1. Create a `GameStateListener` instance by providing a port or passing a specific URI: